Missing You (The Saturdays song): Chart performance

 Upon digital release the single debuted in Ireland at number forty-two.
-Then upon CD release, "Missing You" became the group's fourth top-ten hit by peaking at number six.
+Then upon CD release, "Missing You" became the group's fourth top-ten entry by peaking at number six.
 It is the group's joint-best charting single in Ireland and the second single to chart at number six, after "Just Can't Get Enough" reached the same position back in March 2009.
 On 14 August 2010, the single debuted in Scotland at number two.
 Then a day later, "Missing You" debuted at number three on the UK Singles Chart, despite being tipped to take the number one spot according to mid week figures.
 It was beaten by "Club Can't Handle Me" by Flo Rida featuring David Guetta and "Love the Way You Lie" by Eminem featuring Rihanna, which respectively took the number one and number two positions.
 It also entered the UK Download Chart at number three.
-It is the second single by the group to be beaten by Flo Rida in a battle for the number one chart position although, it is their seventh top-ten UK hit.
+It is the second single by the group to be beaten by Flo Rida in a battle for the number one chart position although, it is their seventh top-ten UK entry.